Skip to content

 Constance Vale

-Vale earned a Master of Architecture from Yale University, where she received the Moulton Andrus Award for Excellence in Art and Architecture and two Feldman Nominations, and a Bachelor of Fine Arts in Architectural Design from Parsons School of Design.
-She has practiced at internationally recognized offices in Los Angeles, New York City, and her hometown of Pittsburgh.
+Vale is a MacDowell Fellow and Exhibit Columbus University Design Research Fellow and has received the Emerson Award for Teaching Excellence.
+Her work has been exhibited at the A+D Museum, The Sheldon Galleries, and the Farrell Learning & Teaching Center, and published in the Los Angeles Times, Architect Magazine, Archinect, CLOG, among others.
+Vale earned a Master of Architecture from Yale School of Architecture, where she received the Moulton Andrus Award for Excellence in Art and Architecture and two Feldman Nominations, and a Bachelor of Fine Arts from Parsons School of Design.
+She has practiced at nationally and internationally recognized offices in Los Angeles, New York City, and Pittsburgh.

 Select Articles, Chapters, and Publications